SalomePlatform/yacs/doc/main_menu.rst

 Edit
 ----
 In SALOME, Edit menu contains standard edition operations like copy/paste and undo/redo functionality.
 In YACS module, Cut, copy and paste are available but only within context popup menus.
+Undo/redo are also available, in YACS menu and toolbar.
-Cut, copy, and paste are available in edition mode only.
+Cut, copy, paste and undo/redo are available in edition mode only.

-Undo/redo is not currently implemented, but will be available in a future version.